Um Bongo

 Um Bongo is a brand of juice drinks produced by Sumol + Compal.
 It was first produced in 1983 by Nestlé, under the Libby's brand, for consumption in the United Kingdom, and was later licensed for production in Portugal.
 The trademark is currently held by Sumol + Compal, who produces and sells the drink in both countries.
+Tropical Um Bongo features a range of fruit juices and purees including Apple, Lemon, Orange, Pineapple, Passion Fruit, Mandarin, Apricot, Guava and Mango.